-The Company was in compliance with all applicable financial and nonfinancial covenants as of October 31, 2023.
+The Company was in compliance with all applicable financial covenants as of October 31, 2024 and through the date of this filing.

 8. Income Taxes

 The Company's provision or benefit from income taxes in interim periods is determined using an estimate of the annual effective tax rate, adjusted for discrete items, if any, that are taken into account in the relevant period.
 Each quarter the Company updates its estimate of the annual effective tax rate, and if its estimated tax rate changes, the Company makes a cumulative adjustment.
 The estimate of the annual effective income tax rate for the full year is applied to the respective interim period, taking into account year-to-date amounts and projected results for the full year.